Road and car questions you’re too embarassed to ask

 Why is it bad for your engine to drive on an almost-empty fuel tank?

 Conventional wisdom is that it's better to keep a tank at least quarter-full at all times, the rationale being that running a tank too low means picking up the dregs that contain dirt and other particles at the bottom.
 The advice is good, but not for that reason.
 Fuel is always taken from the bottom of the tank, which is often in a secondary depression feature to ensure there is sufficient depth of fuel around the pick-up when it is near empty.
 So any detritus at the bottom is being picked up whether the tank is full or empty.
 This is why cars have fuel filters.
+(Click here for more of the top fuel myths, busted.)

 The real reason running on empty is bad for you is that you risk running out of fuel.
 This can be bad for cars, particularly for fuel-system injectors and fuel pumps.
 Even worse, cars running out of fuel perform erratically, which can be extremely dangerous in traffic.